chensxb97/ferryServiceVRP/README.md

 ```python
 python ga.py
 ```
-The input datasets can be found in the folder: /datasets.
+The input datasets can be found in the folder: */datasets*.
-The outputs from the above scripts can be found in folder: /outputs.
+The outputs from the above scripts can be found in folder: */outputs*.
-Output logs from the lpModel.py and ga.py were manually compiled in GA.txt and lpModel.txt in folder: /datasets/logs.
+Output logs from the *lpModel.py* and *ga.py* were manually compiled in *GA.txt* and *lpModel.txt* in folder: */datasets/logs*.
-When lpModel.py and ga.py are run, they generate visualisation maps that are automatically saved in folder: /datasets/plots.
+When *lpModel.py* and *ga.py* are run, they generate visualisation maps that are automatically saved in folder: */datasets/plots*.

 #### 3. Run scheduling system, which optimises the sets of routes for the following test case.

-Dataset: datasets/order.csv,
+Dataset: *datasets/order.csv*,

 Tours: 0900-1130, 1130-1400,